NOTICE (posted March 7, 2017)

 Just ten years ago no law school in Texas offered a course in animal law.
 Today animal law courses are taught at the University of Texas School of Law, University of Houston Law Center, Southern Methodist University Dedman School of Law, Texas A&M School of Law, and South Texas College of Law.
 Several of these law schools also have active student animal law organizations.

 In 1996 a handful of lawyers persuaded the State Bar of Texas to create an animal law section.
-This year the Animal Law Section celebrates its 17th birthday with almost 400 members.
+This year the Animal Law Section celebrates its 20th birthday with almost 400 members.
 Each year the section brings in speakers from all over Texas and around the country to give presentations at the institute on a wide range of topics in animal law.
 Our institute has gained a national reputation as being one of the best animal law symposiums in the country.
 Our section is on the front-line of a fascinating and rapidly growing area of the law.
 Welcome to the Animal Law Section of the State Bar of Texas.